 Not only are the increasing attach surfaces a cause of concern, but the encryption technology itself is also facing challenges as the chip capabilities, especially quantum-computing, advance rapidly.
-If the data encryption keys or access control data are protected by RSA (public/private key encryption), they are vulnerable to attack by a quantum computer in a decade or less.
+If the data encryption keys or access control data are protected by RSA (public key encryption), they are vulnerable to attacks by quantum computers in a decade or less.
 In fact, experts warn that attackers today are hoarding encrypted data to be harvested in the future.

-UDS pioneered a quantum-computing proof encryption scheme to ensure the data safety in the age of the quantum computer.
-UDS protected data doesn’t have keys or access control data attached, and UDS doesn’t use RSA or other asymmetric encryption in any data-related encryption.
+UDS protected data doesn’t have keys or access control data attached, and UDS doesn’t use any public key encryption in any part of the data encryption.
 Furthermore, UDS gives each data a unique, maximum length, random symmetric key.
-So to break the UDS data, the attacks must attack each and every data repeatedly which makes breach of UDS data impossible, even with future quantum computers.
+So to break the UDS data, the attacks must attack each and every data repeatedly which makes breach of UDS data impossible, even with might future quantum computers.